Renishaw (OTCMKTS:RNSHF) Upgraded at Zacks Investment Research

 According to Zacks, “Renishaw plc is an engineering and scientific technology company.
 Its product includes metrology and inspection equipment, spectroscopy systems and computer aided design and manufacturing systems.
 Renishaw plc is headquartered in Wotton-under-Edge, the United Kingdom. “

-A number of other equities analysts also recently commented on the company.
-ValuEngine downgraded Renishaw from a buy rating to a hold rating in a report on Thursday, April 2nd.
-Morgan Stanley restated an overweight rating on shares of Renishaw in a report on Wednesday, May 6th.
+Several other equities analysts have also recently weighed in on RNSHF.
+Morgan Stanley reaffirmed an “overweight” rating on shares of Renishaw in a research note on Wednesday, May 6th.
+ValuEngine cut shares of Renishaw from a “buy” rating to a “hold” rating in a research note on Thursday, April 2nd.

 Renishaw plc, a metrology company, designs, manufactures, distributes, sells, and services metrology and healthcare products worldwide.
 The company offers metrology products, including additive manufacturing systems, co-ordinate measuring machine products, machine tool probe systems, styli for probe systems, performance testing products, gauging systems, fixtures, and position encoders.